 If you are a Landlord, Letting Agent, Employer or in charge of or responsible for a property and even if you work from home then you may have an obligation under Health & Safety law to have a Legionella Risk Assessment carried out, as well as carrying out other preventative measures.
+These requirements are found in the Health & Safety at Work Act 1974, The Control of Substances Hazardous to Health Act (COSHH) 2002 & The Management of Health & Safety at Work Regulations 1999.
 Failure to do so can lead to fines, prosecution and even imprisonment.

 In November 2013 the Health & Safety Executive released the 4th edition of the Approved Code of Practice for the Control of Legionella Bacteria in Water Systems commonly called ACOP L8.
 The Code of Practice has been approved by the HSE with the consent of the Secretary of State.
 It gives practical advice on how to comply with the law.
 If you follow its advice you will be doing enough to comply with the law in respect of those specific matters on which the Code gives advice.
 The Code of Practice has a special legal status.
 If you are prosecuted for a breach of health and safety law, and it is proved that you did not follow the relevant provisions of the Code of Practice, you will need to show that you have complied with the law in some other way or a Court may find you at fault.

 What is Legionella?
 Legionella is a naturally occurring bacteria, it is normally only found in low quantities.
 However, in hot & cold water systems, air conditioning and even in soils & composts the bacteria can grow and in larger quantities the various strains of Legionella bacteria can present a risk to life.
-The bacteria can lead to Legionnaires Disease.
-The potential of this bacteria is so serious that the HSE publishes a monthly legionella report.
-In recent years we have seen a mortality rate of around 8% but as high as 40% in more susceptible groups, that is a higher mortality rate than most cancers.
+The bacteria thrives in temperatures of between 20c and 45c.
+If inhailed Legionella bacteria can cause one of several diseases all of which can be fatal including Legionnaires Disease.
+The potential of this bacteria is so serious that the HSE publishes a monthly legionella report which is freely available on the HSE website.
+In recent years we have seen a mortality rate of around 8% but as high as 40% in more susceptible groups, that is a higher mortality rate than some cancers.

 What Happens If I Breach the ACOP L8?
 If you breach the ACOP L8 you can be fined, prosecuted and even go to prison.
 In September 2016, new sentencing guidelines for health & safety failures were issued to the courts.
 The new guidelines set a starting point of a £10,000 fine for a minor breach with a potential jail term.
-The level of fines and potential jail terms rise in severity up to unlimited fines and several years in prison for the most serious offences.
-Under the new guidelines there have been a number of fines of over £1,000,000.
+The level of fines and potential jail terms rise in severity up to unlimited fines and several years in prison for the most serious offences, the Crown Prosecution Service have even previously authorised charges of Corporate Manslaughter for deaths related to Legionella failures.

-Are We Competent?
 As a Duty Holder or person in charge of premises it is your responsibility to ensure anyone who undertakes work in your property is competent to do so.
-At Water Wise we have over a decades water industry related experience and are;
+At Water Wise we have over a decade's water industry related experience and are;

 City & Guilds Accredited for Risk Assessment & Management Control Procedures, Control of Legionella in Hot & Cold Water Systems & The Control of Legionella in Cooling Systems